Does this sound familiar to you?

 From a service providers’ perspective, you can see how it would make sense on paper.
 Increased security means less support for compromised accounts, less reliance on remembered passwords, and happier customers content in the knowledge they’re being provided with an additional layer of security.
 In execution though, are we just seeing the creation of the next great support headache?
 Is ‘account recovery’ just the new ‘password reset’?
 Do we actually need this extra security anyway?

-we’ll look into some of these concerns and shed light on why learning to embrace 2FA might just be the smart move after all.
+Some might view it as an inconvenience, some might fear that it’s too complicated or unnecessary, in this article we’ll look into some of these concerns and shed light on why learning to embrace 2FA might just be the smart move after all.

 What exactly is Two-Factor Authentication (2FA)?